Hardenbergia is a small genus of three species, the most common and best known of which is Hardenbergia violacea.

 The flowers, which appear in winter and spring, are usually violet in colour but pink, white and other colours are sometimes found.
-The flowers are the typical “pea” shape consisting of 4 petals; the “standard”, the “keel” and two “wings” as shown in the diagram below.
+The flowers are the typical “pea” shape consisting of 4 petals; the “standard”, the “keel” and two “wings” as shown in the diagram.

-A number of colour varients of H.violacea are becoming generally available in nurseries, with some imaginative cultivar names attached – for example:
+A number of colour variants of H.violacea are becoming generally available in nurseries, with some imaginative cultivar names attached – for example:

 - “Happy Wanderer” (very vigorous, purple flowers)